Texas Tech University

 Service and Emotional Support Animal Information

-University Student Housing residence halls are pet-free facilities.
-Service Dogs and Emotional Support Animals will be allowed to remain in university housing only after appropriate documentation has been reviewed/approved by both the Office of Student Disability Services and University Student Housing.
+Emotional Support Animals are allowed to remain in university housing with appropriate documentation reviewed and approved by both the Office of Student Disability Services and University Student Housing.

 Visiting service dogs are welcome anytime; however, visiting Emotional Support Animals must have prior approval from the Office of Student Disability Services and University Student Housing to accompany a guest.